W-Floyd/solus-deepin/README.md

 ### Updates

+*2018-04-26.2* - I went ahead and am running the current build now.
+User icons are gone (?).
+For now, fudging things by removing lightdm and replacing with gdm.
+I would remove the dependancy between `liblightdm-qt5` and `lightdm`, but that wouldn't be correct, and this is just a short term measure anyway.

+***

 *2018-04-26.2* - Got my rebuilds done (at last - I'm on a throttled connection).
 Not a lot happening on my end until I can test with updates from Solus, once those come out.

 ***